qwerty-bug/text-sorter/README.md

  - TextGenerator
  - TextSorter

+ Logs for both application are stored in `log` folder of each app home directory.

 ## How to use:
 **TextGenerator** - will produce file `SAMPLE_DATA.txt` in application folder with all sample data.
 </br>**TextSorter** - expect to find file `SAMPLE_DATA.txt` in application folder.
 The sorted output file will be saved in file `SORTED_DATA_<HH>_<MM>_<SS>.txt` in application folder with timestamp.